Brela/codewars-showcase/README.md

 ✔️used first jQuery to make 'hover item shows preview' work only on device width > 1000px ✔️used JS to create click events for each list item
 ## toDo
-📌fix hover on certain sections
+✔️learn how to use jQuery to make JS hover events work for only mobile 📌preview still causing buggy problems
 📌fix mobile
-📌learn how to use jQuery to make JS hover events work for only mobile
+📌rename any class names that aren't clearly descriptive